-As of December 31, 2022, we had 35 flagship stores, 404 classic stores, 152 "Tims Go" stores and 26 "Tims Express" stores.
+As of December 31, 2023, we had 30 flagship stores, 466 classic stores, 208 "Tims Go" stores, 198 "Tims Express" stores and ten "Popeyes" stores.

 Site Selection and Expansion

 For store development, we utilize a clustering strategy, whereby we focus our store development efforts on a geographically proximate group of cities and trade areas, centered on a large tier-one city.
 This allows us to build store density quickly, thereby increasing brand awareness, driving convenience, and leveraging scale in marketing and logistics to improve margins.
 We plan to continue to open new stores in five main clusters centered around Shanghai, Beijing, Shenzhen, Chengdu and Chongqing.
 Shanghai was our entry point in China and is the core of our first cluster of cities for development.
 We believe that this clustering strategy will help increase the density of our operations, improve convenience for our customers and enhance our supply chain efficiency.
 We plan to open most of the new stores as company owned and operated stores to ensure the consistent high quality of our products and services, which is the foundation of our nationwide brand recognition.
 In the meantime, we also plan to work with well-selected, qualified franchisees to open certain franchise stores in lower-tier cities, or in exceptional locations to which the franchisee has unique access, to supplement our geographic expansion.